DoubleYouEl/CarStatsViewer/docs/BUILD.md

 ## Build Flavors

-Car Stats Viewer is divided in different build flavors depending on it's intended use case:
+Car Stats Viewer is divided in different build flavors depending on its intended use case:

 * Stable: Intended for general use by everyone.
 Only uses completed and mostly tested features.
 * Dev: Intended to only be used by developers while implementing new features.
 Many aspects are not stable for use and are only recommended for debugging.